 Considering that they’re located in Sofia’s outskirts, they’re often preferred by experienced working professionals with financial stability and families with children.

 These two city zones provide more air and freshness as the areas are not overcrowded.
-Keep in mind that Sofia receives a lot of snow in the winter, and travelling to Boyana and Bistritsa may require a 4×4 vehicle.
+Keep in mind that Sofia receives a lot of snow in the winter, and traveling to Boyana and Bistritsa may require a 4×4 vehicle.

 Student’s Town